Food insecurity and hunger in the United States: Native American

-While research into Native American food security has gone unnoticed and under researched until recent years, more studies are being conducted which reveal that Native Americans often times experience higher rates of food insecurity than any other racial group in the United States.
+While research into Native American food security has gone unnoticed and under researched until recent years, more studies are being conducted which reveal that Native Americans oftentimes experience higher rates of food insecurity than any other racial group in the United States.
 The studies do not focus on the overall picture of Native American households, however, and tend to focus rather on smaller sample sizes in the available research.
-In a study that evaluated the level of food insecurity among White, Asian, Black, Hispanic and Indigenous Americans: it was reported that over a 10-year span of 2000-2010, Indigenous people were reported to be one of the highest at-risk groups of from a lack of access to adequate food, reporting anywhere from 20%-30% of households suffering from this type of insecurity.
+In a study that evaluated the level of food insecurity among White, Asian, Black, Hispanic and Indigenous Americans: it was reported that over a 10-year span of 2000–2010, Indigenous people were reported to be one of the highest at-risk groups of from a lack of access to adequate food, reporting anywhere from 20%-30% of households suffering from this type of insecurity.
 There are many reasons that contribute to the issue, but overall, the biggest lie in high food costs on or near reservations, lack of access to well-paying jobs, and predisposition to health issues relating to obesity and/or mental health.

 Undocumented immigrants

 Agriculture is a major industry in the United States, with California accounting for over 12% of the U.S. agriculture cash receipts.
 Over half of agricultural workers in California are undocumented.
 Agricultural labor is among the lowest paid occupations in the U.S. Many undocumented immigrants suffer from food insecurity due to low wages, forcing them to purchase economically viable unhealthy food.
 Though existing food pantry and food stamp programs aid in reducing the amount of food insecure individuals, undocumented immigrants are ineligible for social service programs and studies have found that limited English acts as a barrier to food stamp program participation.
 Due to a lack of education, higher incarceration rate, and language barriers, undocumented immigrants pose higher rates of food insecurity and hunger when compared to legal citizens.
 Undocumented immigrants who fear being deported limit their interactions with government agencies and social service programs, increasing their susceptibility to food insecurity.

 Food insecurity among undocumented immigrants can in some cases be traced to environmental injustices.
-Researchers argue that climate change increases food insecurity due to drought or floods and that issues of food security and the food systems of the U.S must be addressed.
+Researchers argue that climate change increases food insecurity due to drought or floods and that issues of food security and the food systems of the U.S. must be addressed.
 An example may be large populations of undocumented communities along the Central Valley of California.
 Towns located across the Central Valley of CA exhibit some of the highest rates of air, water and pesticide pollution in the state.